microsoft/qsharp-language/Specifications/QIR/Specification.md

 It is the role of the target-specific compiler to translate the quantum functions into an appropriate computation that meets the computing model and capabilities of the target platform.

-## Profiles

-We know that many current targets will not support the full breadth of possible quantum programs that can be expressed in this representation.
-It is our intent to define a sequence of specification _profiles_ that define coherent subsets of functionality that a specific target can support.
-We describe here two initial draft profiles.

-### Profile A: Basic Quantum Functionality

-The *Basic Quantum Functionality* profile defines a minimal subset of the QIR that includes quantum operations but explicitly rules out any decision making or "fast feedback" based on measurement results.

-In terms of the intermediate representation, this translates into the following restrictions:

-- Values of type `%Result` may be stored in memory, stored as part of a tuple or as an element of an array, or returned from an operation or function.
-No other actions may be performed with them.
-In particular, they may not be compared against other `%Result` values or converted into values of any other type.
-Note that this implies that control flow cannot be based on the result of a measurement.
-- Once a qubit is measured, nothing further will be done with it other than releasing it.
-- No arithmetic or other calculations may be performed with classical values.
-Any such computations in the original source code are performed in the service before passing the QIR to the target and the results folded in as constants in the QIR.
-- The only LLVM primitives allowed are: `call`, `bitcast`, `getelementptr`, `load`, `store`, `ret`, and `extractvalue`.
-- The only QIR runtime functions allowed are: **TBD**.
-- LLVM functions will always be passed null pointers for the capture tuple.
-- The only classical value types allowed are `%Int`, `%Double`, `%Result`, `%Pauli`, and tuples of these values.
-- The argument tuple passed to an operation will be a tuple of the above types.
-- Outside of the argument tuple, values of types other than `%Result` will only appear as literals.

-### Profile B: Basic Measurement Feedback

-The *Basic Measurement Feedback* profile expands on the Basic Quantum Functionality profile to allow limited capabilities to control the execution of quantum operations based on prior measurement results.
-These capabilities correspond roughly to what are commonly known as "binary controlled gates".

-In terms of the intermediate representation, this translates into the following restrictions:

-- Comparison of `%Result` values is allowed, but only to compute the input to a conditional branch.
-- Boolean computations are not allowed.
-Boolean expressions on `%Result` comparisons must be represented by a sequence of simple comparisons and branches.
-Effectively, complex "if" clauses must be translated into embedded simple "if"s.
-- Any basic blocks whose execution depends on the result of a `%Result` comparison may only include calls to quantum operations, comparisons of `%Result`s, and branches.
-In particular, classical arithmetic and other purely classical operations may not be performed inside of such a basic block.
-- Basic blocks that depend on the result of a `%Result` comparison may not form a cycle (loop).
-- No arithmetic or other calculations may be performed with classical values.
-Any such computations in the original source code are performed in the service before passing the QIR to the target and the results folded in as constants in the QIR.
-- The only LLVM primitives allowed are: `call`, `bitcast`, `getelementptr`, `load`, `store`, `ret`, `extractvalue`, `icmp`, `alloca`, and `br`.
-- The only QIR runtime functions allowed are: **TBD**.
-- LLVM functions will always be passed a null pointer for the capture tuple.
-- LLVM functions may fill in the result tuple.
-If they do, the result tuple may only contain `%Result` values or tuples of `%Result` values.
-- The only classical value types allowed are `%Int`, `%Double`, `%Result`, `%Pauli`, `%Unit`, and tuples of these values.
-- The argument tuple passed to an operation will be a tuple of the above types.
-- Outside of the argument tuple, values of types other than `%Result` will only appear as literals.

 ## Executable Code Generation Considerations